penta-skill-experience/kit-smart-tv/README.md

 This is a server application hosting a dashboard with (to KIT ITEC) relevant information on localhost.
 The dashboard is meant to be dispalyed on big screens.
 People passing by the screen should read the information while passign by.

-# Server Requirements
+# System Requirements
-The host server has to be a linux or darwin system.
-(Windows is possible, but some widgets will not fetch the data correctly, if the server is hosted on windows)
+The server has to run on a linux or darwin (macOS) system.
+(Windows is possible, but some widgets will not fetch the data correctly if the server is hosted on windows.)
 You need either a locally running instance of mongoDB or a cloud based one.
 To run the server you need "node" and "npm" installed on the machine.

-# Git Install
-you need git installed to do this.
-Open a console and navigate to the directory you want to store the project.
-Then clone this project.
+# How To Run This Project Locally
-`git clone penta-skill-experience/kit-smart-tv`
+Checkout the project using `git clone penta-skill-experience/kit-smart-tv`.

+Navigate to the root directory of the project and run `npm install` once to install all dependencies.

-To set the non public configuration of the project you need a file called `.env` in your project root directory.
+You also need to add a file called `.env` in your project root directory.
-This file must contain the following parameters in the respective `.env` notation
+This file must contain the following parameters:
 ```
 ACCESS_TOKEN_PUBLIC_KEY=""
 ACCESS_TOKEN_PRIVATE_KEY=""